botpress/readme/docs/STUDIO/interface/chatbot-settings-1.md

 # Variables

-In these sections, you can identify variables that exist above the scope of workflow variables, like user and bot variables.
+In these sections, you can identify [variables](/learn/reference/variables) that exist above the scope of work flow variables, like user and bot variables.

-You can learn more about variables [here](https://botpress.com/docs/variables).